RUNNING THE LIQUID ROAD

 I continued in this line until the spring of 1872 when a young man named William Dunn and myself made a contract with L. F. Watson of Warren, PA to raft his lumber and deliver it to Louisville, Kentucky.
 We were partners for three years when he died.
 From that time until Mr. Watson's death, which occurred in August 1890, I handled all the lumber he manufactured, rafted and run it to market, superintended its delivery to the purchaser, and measured all of it as it was loaded onto the wagons at the wharf.
 For several years after Mr. Watson entered the political field, I sold, delivered and settled for it, turning over the proceeds to Mr. Watson at the end of every year's business giving an itemized statement.
 I have every transaction, from the large amount in notes that I took from the purchasers of this lumber.

-I will give here a little explanation of how wraps were built and managed.
+I will give here a little explanation of how rafts were built and managed.
 Mr. Watson's lumber was all white pine; land from which the lumber was taken was several miles from the river where it was rafted.
 It was hauled to the river mostly in the wintertime on sleds and was piled landwise to the water.
 The lumber sawed after the snow was gone during the warm summer months was stacked in piles at the old mill and would be partially seasoned when hauled to the river in the winter.
 The lumber sawed at the mills in the winter would be hauled to the river green.
 When rafting, the lumber, both dry and green, would be more or less mixed, some of the pieces having mostly dry lumber in them and others nearly or quite all green.
 The dry and green element largely determined the number of courses and a piece in the depth of the water each piece would drop.
 A raft would run better and could be handled easier by the men working the oars if all the pieces in it were nearly uniform in depth in the water.
-It was of great importance in coupling these pieces together into raft to put them together in a way that would balance the raft and make it so.
+It was of great importance in coupling these pieces together in a way that would balance the raft and make it so.
 If the lumber was partly dry, it could be rafted quite deep in the spring when we were sure of plenty of water.
 Pieces with more green lumber then dry were 25 courses deep, board to thickness 1 1/2 inches.
 A piece was six platforms long, that is, it was the length of 16 foot boards, minus the lap where the platforms were joined together, which took about five feet off six platforms, leaving the piece 91 feet long.
 Four of these pieces coupled together made one string, and three strings coupled side-by-side made a full-fledged Allegheny Raft at least 51 feet wide and 365 feet long.
 The Alleghenies were guided and controlled while being floated down the river by six large oars, one at the front and one at the rear of each string, making three oars at each end of the raft.
 Each oar was manned by two men, making 12 in the crew of oarsmen.
 Smaller rafts were managed with lighter oars and fewer men.

 These rafts were run into the Ohio River just below Pittsburgh and there made into what we call an Ohio Raft, by coupling together in proper proportions three Alleghenies.
 The experience of all river men taught them that these large, heavy rafts, in order to be handled safely by the men propelling the oars, must be proportioned in width and length and have a proper distribution of weight in the six platform pieces composing the raft.
 There was a wide difference in the weight of these pieces; those containing mostly green lumber being much heavier and settling deeper in the water than those that were largely of dry lumber.
 By putting the lighter pieces in the front end, the heavier ones about a third of the way back and lighter pieces again in the rear, the raft floated better and currents of the river would do a lot of the work that the men at the oars would otherwise have to do.
 An Ohio Raft was six strings wide and 36 platforms long.
 This raft would be at least 540 feet long and 102 feet wide, covered more than an acre of water, and contained 1,250,000 to 1,300,000 lbs of lumber.